Tirth886/react-content-shimmer/README.md

 # Features

 - ⚙ **Customizable:** Feel free to change the colors, speed, sizes, radius and shadow;
-- ▶ **Plug and play:** with many deafault component to use see the example below.
+- ▶ **Plug and play:** with many default components to use see the example below.
 - 📝**DIY:** create your own custom loaders easily;